Fasegree/ProjectManagerFront/README.md

+# Used stack:

-# Vue 3 + TypeScript + Vite + TailWind
+Vue 3 + TypeScript + Vite + TailWind + UI: shadcn/Vue

-# Trood Front
+# About project:

-This repository contains a simple project management.
+This repository contains a test task Web App for simple project management.
+Developed for company "Trood Comunity".

+# Features:

+1. LS saved input data in all fields of the forms;
+2. CRUD Projects & Vacancies;
+3. Authorisation with Gmail;

-## Setup Instructions
+## Setup Instructions:

 1. Clone the Repository: